joshpeterson/joshpeterson.github.io/_posts/2013-07-14-a-brief-introduction-to-syllogisms.md

 * The premises are true, and
 * The logic is valid

-then we must agree on the conclusion.
+Then we must agree on the conclusion.

-[Socratic Logic](http://www.amazon.com/gp/product/1587318083?ie=UTF8&force-full-site=1&ref_=aw_bottom_links) is an excellent book ry Peter Kreeft on th subject.
+[Socratic Logic](http://www.amazon.com/gp/product/1587318083?ie=UTF8&force-full-site=1&ref_=aw_bottom_links) is an excellent book by Peter Kreeft on the subject.

 The canonical syllogism
 ====================